StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 ### Random bucketing (since v3.1)

 StarRocks distributes the data in a partition randomly across all buckets.
-It is suitable for scenarios with small data sizes and relatively low requirement for query performance.
+It is suitable for scenarios with small data sizes and relatively low requirements for query performance.
 If you do not set a bucketing method, StarRocks uses random bucketing by default and automatically sets the number of buckets.

 However, note that if you query massive amounts of data and frequently use certain columns as filter conditions, the query performance provided by random bucketing may not be optimal.
 In such scenarios, it is recommended to use [hash bucketing](#hash-bucketing).
 When these columns are used as filter conditions for queries, only data in a small number of buckets that the query hits need to be scanned and computed, which can significantly improve query performance.